0xadada/0xadada.github.io/_posts/2023-12-20-one-year-with-ember-vs-react-eight-years-later.md

 ## Concluding

 Ember and React are both great.
 There are tradeoffs on both sides.
 The answer is always _it depends_.
+React with class Components is very similar to Ember Classic.
 Ember is an amazing upleveler for bigger teams with novice and expert developers working across multiple codebases building ambitious applications.
 React is elegant in its simplicity, can be pure and precise.
 React has an amazing ecosystem, and is used to create enterprise